yoel-zeldes/yoel-zeldes.github.io/content/oov/oov.md

 1. The model will be exposed to the OOV token while training.
 In deep learning we usually embed categorical features.
 After training, the model will learn a meaningful embedding for all OOV values .
-1. The risk of overfitting to the rare values will decrease.
+2. The risk of overfitting to the rare values will be mitigated.
 These values appear in a small number of examples.
-The model might learn to use their embeddings to explain particularities or random noise found in these specific examples.<br> Another possible disaster is that these embeddings won’t get enough gradient updates propagated to them.
+If we learn embeddings for these values, the model might learn to use them to explain particularities or random noise found in these specific examples.
+Another disaster that can result with learning these embeddings is not getting enough gradient updates propagated to them.
 As a consequence, the random initialization will dominate the result embeddings over the signal learned through training.

 Problem solved...
 Or is it?